kcg2015/lidar_ground_plane_and_obstacles_detections/README.md

 # lidar_ground_plane_and_obstacles_detections
-This repo includes Python and C++ implementations/examples that show how to process 3-D Lidar data by segmenting the ground plane and finding obstacles.
+This repo includes Python and C++ implementations/examples that show how to process 3-D LIDAR data by segmenting the ground plane and finding obstacles.

 ![img](Python/figs/result_XY.gif)